MESH-Research/Pilcrow/.github/CONTRIBUTING.md

 ## Commit Messages

-Commit messages on `develop` and `master` branches should follow [Conventional Commits](https://www.conventionalcommits.org/en/v1.0.0/#summary).
+Commit messages on `development` and `master` branches must follow [Conventional Commits](https://www.conventionalcommits.org/en/v1.0.0/#summary).
 Contributors are encouraged to use them as well, but maintainers will happily fix things up when merging pull requests if needed.

 The Conventional Commits specification is a lightweight convention on top of commit messages.
 It provides an easy set of rules for creating an explicit commit history; which makes it easier to write automated tools on top of.
 This convention dovetails with SemVer, by describing the features, fixes, and breaking changes made in commit messages.